Mahim1997/wQFM-2020/README.md

 ## Acknowledgement
-- wQFM uses some methods of the [PhyloNet](https://bioinfocs.rice.edu/phylonet) package for rerooting of unrooted trees with respect to an outgroup.
+- wQFM uses some methods in the [PhyloNet](https://bioinfocs.rice.edu/phylonet) package for rerooting a tree with respect to an outgroup.

     C. Than, D. Ruths, L. Nakhleh (2008) PhyloNet: A software package for analyzing and reconstructing reticulate evolutionary histories, BMC Bioinformatics 9:322.

-- Certain additional scripts (branch-support calculation, bootstrap support calculation) uses [DendroPy](http://dendropy.org/).
+- Certain additional scripts (branch-support calculation, bootstrap support calculation) use [DendroPy](http://dendropy.org/).

     Sukumaran, J. and Mark T. Holder.
 The DendroPy Phylogenetic Computing Library Documentation.
 Retrieved 01/02/2021, from http://dendropy.org/.